Always mobile with Ergobaby carriers and slings

 Carrying in the front carry

 When carried front-facing, the child has everything in view and can explore the world from the parent's perspective.
-However, this carrying method is not suitable for newborns.
+However, this carrying method is not suitable for newborn babies.
 Your baby should have reached certain stages of development before you can use the front-facing mode: first of all, complete neck and head control is required.
 The chin should protrude beyond the back section when the child is correctly positioned in the carrier.
 This is usually the case at 5 to 6 months.
 For optimum comfort for parents, your baby should weigh between 6.4 kg and a maximum of 13.4 kg.
 Use this carrying method if your baby develops the urge to always look forwards and becomes restless in other carrying methods.
 The front-facing mode should be used as a short and active carrying method for a maximum of 20 minutes and not as the main carrying method for several hours in order to avoid possible sensory overload.
 The front-facing mode can be used with the following Ergobaby carriers: Omni Breeze, Omni 360, Omni Dream, Embrace and 360.

 Carrying in the hip carry mode

-The hip carry position can be used from the age of 6 months, provided the baby has independent head and neck control.
-This position offers a comfortable alternative to the frontal belly carry for shorter periods of time, as the center of gravity of the carrier is shifted.
+The hip carry can be used from the age of 6 months, provided the baby has independent head and neck control.
+This position offers a comfortable alternative to the frontal belly carry for shorter periods of time, as the centre of gravity of the carrier is shifted.
 The baby sits sideways on the hip, which means it can see more than in the front carry and can follow exactly what the parents are doing.
-The close body contact and the ergonomic M-position of the baby's legs and hips are also maintained in the hip carry.
+The close body contact and the ergonomic M-position of the baby's legs and hips are also maintained in the hip carry mode.
 The hip carry mode can be used with the following Ergobaby carriers: Adapt, Omni 360, Omni Breeze, Omni Dream and 360.

 Carrying in the back carry mode

 In order for your baby to be carried in the back carry mode, it must have independent and safe head and neck control.
 This carrying method is suitable for babies who weigh at least 7.8 kg and can sit independently without support.
-Every baby develops differently, but as a rule the back carrying method can be used from 6 months +.
+Every baby develops differently, but as a rule the back carrying method can be used from 6 months+.
 Many parents find this carrying method more comfortable, especially for premature and heavier children.
 Your baby is carried on your back like a rucksack.
-Make sure that the bottom sits low in the carrier and the knees are raised.
+Make sure that the bum is low in the carrier and the knees are raised.
 It is important that the airways and face are clear.
 The back carrying method can be used with the following Ergobaby carriers: Adapt, Away, Omni Dream, Omni 360, Omni Breeze and 360.

 The newborn insert